siegerts/xiegerts.com/content/post/slack-app-bolt-python-amplify/index.md

 <br />

-### Update the function's IAM policy
+### Adjusting the function's IAM policy

-You'll need to add the adjust policy below for your Lambda function as mentioned in the **bolt-python** docs.
+You'll need to add the adjust policy below for your Lambda function as mentioned in the **Bolt** docs.

 ```json
 {